Brand Permission. Win When Outspent.

 Brand permission is the permission that your advertising and marketing of your product or service is built upon.
-If your brand does not foster that permission, if in its woven fibers your customer does not find an illumination of their own self-description and the language of personal importance, your advertising and marketing is wasting most of its budget.
+If your brand does not foster that permission your customer does not find an illumination.
+The illumination of their own self-description and the language of personal importance, your advertising and marketing is wasting most of its budget.

 Customers Have Choices